Today I’m sharing 10 EXTRAORDINARY Banana Nutrition Facts that will make you excited to start including more bananas in your daily diet.

 So this is why it’s important to eat ripe bananas.

-Check out my other post on How To Ripen Bananas (FAST & EASY) Try It Today for more information about ripening bananas.
+Check out my other post on How To Ripen Bananas (FAST & EASY) for more information about ripening bananas.

 Bananas can help you to overcome depression due to high levels of tryptophan, which the body then converts to serotonin.
 Serotonin is the mood-elevating brain neurotransmitter.